 Read more about the difference between weather and climate in this article.

 We live in fascinating times, where the climate is changing almost as fast as the technology that drives our weather systems.

 Don't be scared of these changes that may come, in whichever form.
 Embrace it and learn to adapt to it.
-Like I said, we live in exciting times.
+As I said, we live in exciting times.

-Maybe you found something that peaked you interest.
+Maybe you found something that piqued your interest.
 Maybe you just enjoyed learning something new.
 Or maybe you stumbled across an answer to a question you have been asking yourself for ages.

-Whatever the case, I just hope you found this 101 tips and information interesting and helpful.
-You can keep on using this post for future reference, when looking to explore new ideas, or simply just to pass the time.
+Whatever the case, I just hope you found these 101 tips and information interesting and helpful.
+You can keep on using this post for future reference when looking to explore new ideas, or simply just to pass the time.